GTPB/ADER19F/pages/tutorial-seurat-mca.md

 ## Dimensional reduction

 In *Seurat*, principal component analysis is done on scaled expression data.
-The <code style="background-color:#eaeaea; padding:2px 3px 3px;white-space:pre-wrap">ScaleData</code> function performs this step, and also allows to regress out common sources of technical variation, such as the total UMI counts per cell or the percentage of mitochondrial RNA.
+The `ScaleData` function performs this step, and also allows to regress out common sources of technical variation, such as the total UMI counts per cell or the percentage of mitochondrial RNA.

 ```r